220328-uta-sh-net-ext/training-code/3-Services/Notes.md

 * 3XX - Redirection
 * 4XX - Client error
 * 5XX - Server error

-# Moar HTTP
-* You don't have to memorize it for QC but it will make HTTP as a whole makes more sense as I explain other topics

-## HTTP Request
-* It is essentially what the client sents
-* It will tell what HTTP verb the request will be all about (either GET, POST, PUT, etc.)
-* It will tell what kind of actual data the client is trying to sent (in a JSON format)
-* It has a bunch of other useful metadata things you don't need to know like ip addresses, urls, etc. things that might be useful for debugging purposes

-## HTTP Response
-* It is essentailly what the server sends back to the client
-* It will give a **status code** if it was successful or not
-* More metadata stuff for debugging purposes
-* What kind of data the server is trying to sent to the client (in a JSON format)

 # [ASP.NET](https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-web-api?view=aspnetcore-6.0&tabs=visual-studio)
 * Another framework included in our .NET 6 that specializes in creating web application in either C# or VB